-Dr David James Pinato is an NIHR Academic Clinical Lecturer in Medical Oncology working within the Division of Surgery and Cancer at Imperial College, London.
+Dr David J. Pinato is a Clinician Scientist and Consultant Medical Oncologist supported by the Wellcome Trust Strategic Fund (IPPRF scheme) working within the Department of Surgery and Cancer at Imperial College, London.

-David completed his research training being awarded a Masters of Research in Translational Medicine and a Ph.D. in Clinical and Experimental Medicine under the joint supervision of Dr. Rohini Sharma (Imperial College, London) and Prof. Mario Pirisi (Novara, Italy).
+David completed his research training being awarded a Masters of Research in Translational Medicine and a Ph.D. in Clinical and Experimental Medicine.
 Whilst at Imperial as a research fellow and Ph.D. student he developed considerable experience in translational oncology within the specific setting of early phase clinical trials.
-As part of his ongoing collaboration with the academic pathology unit at Imperial, David devoted his research interests to the identification of novel biomarkers in thoracic malignancies (lung cancer and mesothelioma) and collaborated with the neuroendocrine tumor unit looking at tissue predictors of malignancy in phaeochromocytomas and gastrointestinal neuroendocrine tumors.
+As part of his ongoing collaboration with the academic pathology unit at Imperial, David devoted his research interests to the immune-phenotyping of malignancy.

 Since his graduation, David matured his clinical skills attending several academic institutions in Europe including the University Hospital in Zürich, the Medical University in Vienna and the University of Ioannina in Greece.
 He completed his core medical training across some of the busiest acute hospitals in London, being elected member of the Royal College of Physicians (MRCP) in 2014.
 He has trained in Medical Oncology as part of the Royal Marsden Hospital rotation, having migrated to Imperial College in April 2015 to take up a Clinical Lectureship funded by the National Institute for Health Research (NIHR).